 After the Spin-Off, we will be an independent, publicly traded company.
-Immediately following the Spin-Off, we expect to have approximately 208,843 beneficial holders of shares of our common stock and approximately 202,795,510 shares of our common stock outstanding, based on the number of Xerox shareholders and shares of Xerox common stock outstanding on October 31, 2016.
+Immediately following the Spin-Off, we expect to have approximately beneficial holders of shares of our common stock and approximately shares of our common stock outstanding, based on the number of Xerox shareholders and shares of Xerox common stock outstanding on , 2016.
 The actual number of shares of our common stock Xerox will distribute in the Spin-Off will depend on the actual number of shares of Xerox common stock outstanding on the Record Date, which will reflect any issuance of new shares or exercises of outstanding options pursuant to Xerox's equity plans, and any repurchase of Xerox shares by Xerox under its common stock repurchase program, on or prior to the Record Date.
-The Spin-Off will not affect the number of outstanding shares of Xerox common stock or any rights of Xerox shareholders, although we expect the trading price of shares of Xerox common stock immediately following the Distribution to be lower than immediately prior to the Distribution because the trading price of Xerox common stock will no longer reflect the value of the BPO Business.
+The Spin-Off will not affect the number of outstanding shares of Xerox common stock or any rights of Xerox shareholders, although we expect the trading price of shares of Xerox common stock will no longer reflect the value of the BPO Business.